Get my free meal plan 👉 here

 • Bananas are typically the cheapest fresh fruit

-7. Know What to Buy in Single-Servings
+7. Know What To Buy In Single-Servings

 I’m a big proponent of making our lives as easy as possible.
 This is why I generally recommend buying some foods in single-serving packages to help with portion control.